NLHEALTHCARE/PYELT/README.rst

     pipeline.run()

-More examples can be found in https://github.com/NLHEALTHCARE/PYELT/tree/master/samples/
+More examples can be found on https://github.com/NLHEALTHCARE/PYELT/tree/master/samples/

 Introduction
 ^^^^^^^^^^^^

-Pyelt is a Python DDL and ETL framework for **creating and filling Data Vault** - Data Ware Houses.
+Pyelt is a Python DDL and ETL framework for **creating and loading Data Vaults** for datawarehousing.

-Pyelt supports **more data-layers** (sor (staging), raw datavault, business datavault, datamart)
+Pyelt supports **several data-layers**, including Source-of-Record (SOR), Raw datavault (RDV), Business datavault (BDV) and Datamarts (DM)

 Pyelt can import data from several **different source systems** such as fixed length files, csv-files, and different databases.

-Pyelt is developed to run on a **postgres database**.
+Pyelt is developed to run on a **postgreSQL database**.

 Pyelt uses the SQLAlchemy.core only for the connection and for reflection.
 All other SQL statements (ddl, copy, insert and update statements) are created by the pyelt framework itself.